runerasmussen/google-photos-upload/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=runerasmussen_google-photos-upload&metric=alert_status)](https://sonarcloud.io/dashboard?id=runerasmussen_google-photos-upload)

 # Introduction
-Upload a local image directory into an Album in Google Photos.
+Desktop tool to upload a local image directory into an Album in Google Photos.
 Works cross platform on mac/pc/linux.

 Features:
 * List current Albums in Google Photos
 * Upload a directory into Google Photos as an Album
 * Upload subdirectories from a main directory into Google Photos as Albums

-Coded in .NET Core and leveraging the [Google Photos API](https://developers.google.com/photos/).
+Coded in .NET Core and leveraging the Google Photos API.

 # User Guide
 Ready to give it a try?<br />
 Please note that this is a hobby project and comes without any warranty, but seem to work fine!

-For troubleshooting during execution look at the log file found in log/google-photos-upload.log
+If you run into an issue then take a look at the log file found in log/google-photos-upload.log

-**Permission to access your Google Photos account**
+### Permission to access your Google Photos account

-The tool will ask for your permission to access your Google Photos account (see details below) and will share or use this access beyond your computer.
+The tool will ask for your permission to access your Google Photos account (see table below) and will **not** share or use this access beyond your computer.
-The access token file '.credentials/google-photos-upload.json' can be removed from your computer anytime you want to revoke the permissions.

 Permission | Used for
 ------------ | -------------
-View your Google Photos library | Identify if an Album already exists View the photos, videos and albums in your Google Photos | Identify available storage space in your Google Account Add to your Google Photos library | Create new Albums and upload Image/Movie files Manage photos added by this app | Append/update Albums that have been created by this tool
+View your Google Photos library | Identify if an Album already exists View the photos, videos and albums in your Google Photos | Identify available storage space in your Google Account Add to your Google Photos library | Create new Albums and upload Image/Movie files

+To revoke the permissions you should:
+1. Remove the token file '.credentials/google-photos-upload.json'.
+2. Remove the tool from your list of [Apps with access to your Google account](https://myaccount.google.com/permissions)

 ### User Guide for Windows 10 (no requirement for dotnet core installation)
 1. Download the latest release for your operating system [here](https://github.com/runerasmussen/google-photos-upload/releases/latest)